 Where can the Coens go from here?
 As it turns out, they can only get more down to earth, but that first episode establishes the film’s running fixation: It will be all about the act of killing, and the act of dying.
 Our senses are pumped, but the next episode, unfortunately, is the weakest of the lot.
 It stars James Franco as a robber who faces a gun-slinging bank teller who wears kitchen pots for armor (don’t ask).
 Franco then finds himself in a noose on horseback, and has to figure out how to free himself.
 This episode seems caught between farce and reality, which is why it doesn’t quite work.

 But then the Coens, to our surprise, settle into a more relaxed human vibe.
 Episode three, entitled “Meal Ticket,” is about a low-rent traveling showman, played by a gruffly monosyllabic Liam Neeson with tobacco-stained teeth, who is basically P.T.
 Barnum with one freak.
 That character is known as the Artist (Henry Melling), and he’s a soft-voiced Brit without arms or legs.
-The gimmick is that people pay to sit and watch him, his torso poised upon a stool, as he recites eloquent passages of everything from famous poetry to the Declaration of Independence.
+The gimmick is that people pay to sit and watch him, his torso poised upon a stool, as he recites eloquent passages of everything from famous poetry to the Gettysburg Address.
 The episode builds to a nervy climax of shocking heartlessness, but to get there we have to sit through one too many of the Artist’s performances.

 I could talk about the next episode, “All Gold Canyon,” starring Tom Waits in white hair as an ancient prospector panning for gold, but the less said about it the better — not because it’s bad (Waits is touching), but because it’s not good enough.
 It illustrates the downside of the Coens’ decision to transform this project into a film.
 As a TV half hour, viewed on its own, the mild meandering episode would have gotten by, but coming in the middle of a movie overstuffed with stop-and-start narratives, it feels like padding.